 A day in the life of Varrie, one of our Volunteer Rehoming Day Administrators

-I am part of a fabulous team of volunteers at the Denny rehoming site in Scotland and I am responsible for the admin duties on rehoming days.
+My name is Varrie, I am part of an amazing team of volunteers at the BHWT Denny rehoming site in Scotland, where I am responsible for all the rehoming day admin duties.

-I check over the paperwork we get from Hen Central.
-I love seeing pages and pages of names of the wonderful people willing to give the hens a new home and life, and particularly finding out who the first time rehomers are.
-I highlight the new hen parents to ensure when they arrive I provide advice on the dos and donts of hen keeping – I love a chat about hens; who doesn’t??
+I’m usually sat at our makeshift reception desk welcoming the adopters as they arrive.
+I love seeing pages and pages of names of people willing to give the hens a new home and life.
+I pay close attention to who the first-time adopters are, and I’ll highlight the names of them to ensure that when they arrive, I can provide helpful advice on the do’s and don’ts of hen keeping.

-At the end of the day there is nothing better than waving the last hens off to their home and hoping that every hen saved from slaughter that day gets a lovely name, receives endless love, and has a long and happy retirement.
+At the end of the day there is nothing better than waving the last hen off to her new home and hoping that every hen saved from slaughter that day gets a lovely name, receives endless love, and has a long and happy retirement.

 Share with your flock